rjsabet/mcp-arch/README.md

 # mcp-arch - MCP Project

-A complete MCP project with both client and server components, using SSE transport.
+An LLM agnostic MCP project with both client and server components, using SSE transport.

 ## Features